lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Static Context Header Compression {#SCHComp}

-In order to perform header compression, this document defines a mechanism called Static Context Header Compression (SCHC), which is based on using context, i.e. a set of rules to compress or decompress headers.
+In order to perform header compression, this document defines a mechanism called Static Context Header Compression (SCHC), which is based on using context, i.e. a set of Rules to compress or decompress headers.
 SCHC avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
 Since the nature of packets is highly predictable in LPWAN networks, static contexts MAY be stored beforehand to omit transmitting some information over the air.
 The contexts MUST be stored at both ends, and they can be learned by a provisioning protocol or by out of band means, or they can be pre-provisioned.
 The way the contexts are provisioned on both ends is out of the scope of this document.

 ## SCHC C/D Rules

 The main idea of the SCHC compression scheme is to transmit the Rule ID to the other end instead of sending known field values.
-This Rule ID identifies a rule that provides the closest match to the original packet values.
+This Rule ID identifies a Rule that provides the closest match to the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
-How rules are generated is out of the scope of this document.
-The rules MAY be changed at run-time but the way to do this will be specified in another document.
+How Rules are generated is out of the scope of this document.
+The Rules MAY be changed at run-time but the way to do this will be specified in another document.

-The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each rule itself contains a list of Field Descriptions composed of a Field Identifier (FID), a Field Length (FL), a Field Position (FP), a Direction Indicator (DI), a Target Value (TV), a Matching Operator (MO) and a Compression/Decompression Action (CDA).
+The context contains a list of Rules (cf. {{Fig-ctxt}}).
+Each Rule itself contains a list of Field Descriptions composed of a Field Identifier (FID), a Field Length (FL), a Field Position (FP), a Direction Indicator (DI), a Target Value (TV), a Matching Operator (MO) and a Compression/Decompression Action (CDA).

 ~~~~